ionic-team/ionic-framework/BREAKING.md

 - The `debounce` property has been updated to control the timing in milliseconds to delay the event emission of the `ionInput` event after each keystroke.
 Previously it would delay the event emission of `ionChange`.

 - `ionInput` dispatches an event detail of `null` when the textarea is cleared as a result of `clear-on-edit="true"`.

+<h4 id="version-7x-toggle">Toggle</h4>

+- `ionChange` is no longer emitted when the `checked` property of `ion-toggle` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking the toggle to set it on or off.

 <h4 id="version-7x-virtual-scroll">Virtual Scroll</h4>